NetApp/harvest/docs/architecture/rest-strategy.md

         - Rest
 ```

-when collecting `disk` resources, the Zapi collector will be used since it is listed first, unless the cluster no longer
+- When `cluster-1` is running ONTAP `9.9.X` (ONTAP still supports ZAPIs), the Zapi collector will be used since it is
-speaks ZAPI, in which case REST will be used.
+  listed first in the list of `collectors`.
+When collecting a REST-only resource like, `nfs_client`, the Rest collector will be used
+  since `nfs_client` objects are only available via REST.

+- When `cluster-1` is running ONTAP `9.12.1` (ONTAP still supports ZAPIs), the Rest collector will be used since
+  Harvest [automatically uses REST](#how-does-harvest-decide-whether-to-use-rest-or-zapi-apis) for clusters at `9.12.1`
+  or later.

+- When `cluster-1` is running ONTAP `9.12.1` (ONTAP still supports ZAPIs) and the environment
+  variable `HARVEST_NO_COLLECTOR_UPGRADE` is set, the Zapi collector will be used because of the included environment
+  variable.

+- When `cluster-1` is running ONTAP `9.15.1` (ONTAP removed ZAPIs) and the environment
+  variable `HARVEST_NO_COLLECTOR_UPGRADE` is set, the Rest collector will be used since Harvest asks the cluster if it
+  speaks ZAPI and the cluster answers no.

-If you want the REST collector to be selected before the ZAPI one, change the order in the `collectors` section
+If you want the REST collector to be preferred over the ZAPI one, change the order in
-so `Rest` comes before `Zapi`.
+the `collectors` section so `Rest` comes before `Zapi`.

-If the resource does not exist for the first collector, the second one will be tried.
+If the resource does not exist for the first collector, the next collector will be tried.
 For example, when
-collecting `nfs_client` resources, the Zapi collector will not run because `nfs_client` objects are only available via
+collecting `VolumeAnalytics` resources, the Zapi collector will not run because `VolumeAnalytics` objects are only
-REST.
+available via REST.

 ### I've added counters to existing ZAPI templates.
 Will those counters work in REST?